Magic Kingdom Disney World Vacation Pictures in Orlando, Florida

-Tomorrow Land Theatre - Disney characters did song and dance routines.
-Especially nice for young children...we enjoyed it as well.
-Guess we are just kids at heart!
+- Tomorrow Land Theatre - Disney characters did song and dance routines.
+It is especially nice for young children and we enjoyed it as well.
+I guess we are just kids at heart!

 The roller coaster ride is designed to simulate a wild race through space.
 Most of it is all in darkness with twinkling lights symbolizing stars or other objects in outer space.